Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 }
 `}</Diff>

-Above code will give us instances of Vulkan Instance and Surface, but we need them in `Renderer` struct as well for later reference.
+The above code will give us instances of Vulkan Instance and Surface, but we need them in `Renderer` struct as well for later reference.

 Thus we need to update our `Renderer` struct as well.

-**Details on above code:**
+**Details on the above code:**

-> We will discuss about `extent` in other chapter in detail,
+> We will discuss about `extent` in another chapter in detail,
-> but in short extent will help us to keep window dimension
+> but in short, `extent` will help us to keep window dimension
 > details.